-Lambert Airport Public Art and Culture Program
+Lambert Art and Culture Program

-Client: Lambert-St. Louis International Airport
+Client: St. Louis Lambert International Airport

-The first projects commissioned through the Art and Culture Program are a series of nine permanent, architectural art-glass panel triptychs installed along the concourses at the entry to select hold rooms.
-Via defined scope of the project and facilitated the AAAC’s selection of nine St. Louis-based artists to create two-dimensional works of art that were translated into art-glass.
+The first projects commissioned through the Lambert Art and Culture Program are a series of nine permanent, architectural art-glass panel triptychs installed along the concourses at the entry to select hold rooms.
+Via defined the scope of the project and facilitated the AAAC’s selection of nine St. Louis-based artists to create two-dimensional works of art that were translated into art-glass.
 Via also advised on the selection of a glass fabricator for the project and negotiated their scope of work, including a method for the nine selected artists to effectively interface and collaborate with the fabricator in the interpretation of their work.

 Via also facilitated the selection of an artist for a 23’ terrazzo medallion near the newly renovated C Concourse security checkpoint and participated in meetings with artist and fabricator to ensure faithful interpretation of artist’s design.

 In addition to planning for and managing permanent public art projects, Via works with St. Louis Lambert International Airport and the AAAC to organize temporary exhibitions of local artists, or local culture, history and science organizations to activate the growing number of art installation spaces at the airport.
 Currently there are more than eleven locations for visitors to enjoy rotating exhibitions of art and culture throughout the airport’s two terminals, including two gallery spaces for comprehensive exhibitions, several locations for wall hanging artwork, and most recently the additions of site-specific murals in the baggage claim of Terminal 2 and a temporary installation space in the high, spacious ceiling of Terminal 2.

 For more information